The Firebird (1934 film)

 The Firebird is a 1934 American murder mystery film starring Verree Teasdale, Ricardo Cortez, Lionel Atwill, and Anita Louise.
 It is directed by William Dieterle and produced and released by Warner Bros.
+Pictures.
 It is based on the 1932 play by Lajos Zelahy.
 The Firebird suite by Igor Stravinsky is heard occasionally during the film.

 Plot

 In Vienna, smarmy matinee idol Brandt moves into an upscale apartment building whose principal tenants are the elite Pointer family: John, Carola and daughter Mariette, who's just turned 18.
 One day, Brandt encounters Carola on the stairwell and insists she come up to his apartment that night, telling her if she doesn't, he'll tell her husband they had the affair anyway.
 Outraged, she files a formal complaint with the building's owners, demanding he be kicked out.
 But before that can happen, he is found dead from a gunshot wound.
 Naturally suspicion falls on a variety of suspects, most obviously John, and it's up to police inspector Miller to figure out which of them did it.